Do Go On - 163 - WW2 Badass Audie Murphy

 Thank you.

-And sadly, his mother died when he was about 16 of pneumonia and
+his family.
+And sadly his mother died when he was about 16 of pneumonia.
+And county authorities placed his

-home which was a Christian orphanage in Quinlan in Texas and he got work at a
+three younger siblings in Bowles' children home, which was a Christian orphanage in Quinlan in Texas.

-radio repair shop and at a combination general store garage and gas station in
+And he got work at a radio repair shop and at a combination general store garage and gas station

-Greenville which is about 25 minutes away from where his younger siblings were.
+in Greenville, which is about 25 minutes away from where his younger siblings were.

-I don't know where the other older ones went, they must have just kind of scattered.
+I don't know where the other older ones went.

 But yeah, so they all kind of got separated.

-The same year that his mother died, the Japanese attack on Pearl Harbor occurred,
+The same year that his mother died, the Japanese attack on Pearl Harbor occurred.

-and Audi wanted to enlist in the army, having always wanted to be a soldier.
+and Ordy wanted to enlist in the army,

-But he was turned away by the Army, Navy, and Marine Corps, for firstly being underage,
+but he was turned away by the Army, Navy and Marine Corps

-but secondly, he was also underweight,
+but secondly he was also underweight.

-Yes, thank goodness I've got an excuse to not go to war.
+Oh, yes, thank goodness I've got an excuse to not go to war.

 Oh, few.